CiscoDevNet/XRd-Sandbox/topologies/always-on/sandbox-instructions.md

 | xrd-2 | `10.10.20.102` |
 | xrd-3 | `10.10.20.103` |

 **Note:** Do not modify the management IP addresses.
-You will lose access to the devices.
+You will lose access to the instances.

 ### 🔌 Point-to-Point Links